Aaliyah: Achievements

 At the 2001 MTV Video Music Awards, Aaliyah was honored by Janet Jackson, Missy Elliott, Timbaland, Ginuwine and her brother, Rashad, who all paid tribute to her.
 Also during 2001, the United States Social Security Administration ranked the name Aaliyah as one of the 100 most popular names for newborn girls.
-In 2003 Aaliyah was ranked as one of "The Top 40 Women of the Video Era" in VH1's The Greatest series.
+In 2003, Aaliyah was ranked as one of "The Top 40 Women of the Video Era" in VH1's The Greatest series.
 Also, in 2003 in memory of Aaliyah, the Entertainment Industry Foundation created the Aaliyah Memorial Fund to donate money raised to charities she supported.
 In 2008, she was ranked at number 18 on BET's "Top 25 Dancers of All Time".
-In December 2009, Billboard magazine ranked Aaliyah at number 70 on its Top Artists of the Decade, while her album Aaliyah was ranked at number 181 on the magazine's Top 200 Albums of the Decade.
-In 2010 Billboard listed her as the tenth most successful female R&B artist of the past 25 years, and 27th most successful R&B artist overall.
+In December 2009, Billboard ranked Aaliyah at number 70 on its Top Artists of the Decade, while her album Aaliyah was ranked at number 181 on the magazine's Top 200 Albums of the Decade.
+In 2010, Billboard listed her as the tenth most successful female R&B artist of the past 25 years, and 27th most successful R&B artist overall.
 In 2011, Essence ranked her at number 14 on its 50 Most Influential R&B Starts list.
 In 2012, VH1 ranked her number 48 on their "Greatest Women in Music".
-In 2014, NME ranked her at number 18 on NME 100 most influential artist list.
+In 2014, NME ranked her at number 18 on its 100 most influential artist list.
 In August 2018, Billboard ranked Aaliyah at number 47 on their Top 60 Female Artists of All-Time list.
 In 2020, the publication included her on its list of the 100 Greatest Music Video Artists of All Time.
 Rolling Stone ranked her at number 40 on their 200 Best Singers of All Time list.
+In September 2023, she was inducted into the National Rhythm & Blues Hall of Fame.
+In March 2025, Billboard ranked Aaliyah at number 47 on its Top 100 Women Artists of the 21st Century list.
+In June the publication ranked her at number 40 on its the "75 Best R&B Artists of All Time" list.